tudorjnu/comp341/README.md

 wsl --install
 ```

-Restart the computer
+Restart the computer and configure the username & password.
+Open Ubuntu from the start menu.

-## Install MuJoCo on WSL
+## Install MuJoCo

+### WSL

 Within WSL and using bash, run the following: